 During Board meetings, the commissioners develop policy, make decisions, and make or amend laws for governing the county.
 The agenda of upcoming meetings may be viewed online in advance.
-The order of events are as follows:
+The order of events is:

 - Roll Call of Board Members

 - Comments from the Public - The Board Chair invites residents in the audience to share their concerns about subjects not on the meeting agenda.
 The board may ask the county administrator to prepare a response to any questions or concerns raised.
 Residents who wish to speak need to fill out a comment card before the meeting and give it to a county staff person.